neilg63/geotime/README.md

-# GeoTime: Timezone data for any land location since 1920
+# GeoTime: Timezone data for any land location since 1900

 This server application uses the open source time zone database and Geonames service to match any latitude, longitude and date since approximately 1920 with accurate time zone data for the time and place in history.
+The earliest time zone data varies considerably from place to place.
+Data is available for most of Europe, the Americas, Australia and many regions under European colonial control since at least 1900 and in some countries much earlier, e.g. 1835 for the Netherlands or 1847 for the UK, but there are many gaps in available records before 1930.
+When time zone data cannot be matched, standardised natural time zones to the nearest hour are used after 1900 and only local solar time before 1900.

 ## Build instructions:
 You may use `cargo build (--release)` to build an executable for your operating system (all versions of Linux, Mac or Windows supported by Rust 1.61).
 This application requires MySQL or MariaDB.
 However, you will have to download and import the database (TimeZoneDB.sql.zip) from the [Timezone DB site](https://timezonedb.com/download).